Vanderbilt Mansion National Historic Site: Mansion

 The 54-room mansion is the work of the architectural firm McKim, Mead & White.
 Charles Follen McKim designed the plan in the Beaux-Arts style and Stanford White assisted as an antiques buyer.

 The house has a classic Beaux-Arts plan, with the major public rooms on its ground floor – the central Elliptical Hall, Dining Room, and Living Room – all in one line, parallel to the Hudson River.
 North and South Foyers provide transitional space from the Hall to the Dining Room and Living Room.
 Five secondary spaces are located off the Elliptical Hall: the Lobby, Den, Gold Room, Grand Stair Hall, and Lavatory.
 The second floor rooms, comprising Mrs. Vanderbilt's suite of Bedroom, Boudoir and Bathroom (designed by Ogden Codman), Mr. Vanderbilt's Bedroom and Bathroom, Guest Bedrooms and Baths and the Linen Room, are disposed around the Second Floor Hall and the North and South Foyers.
 The third floor contains five additional guest bedrooms, and a Servants' Hall separated from the guests' rooms by a door at the main staircase.
 Supported by both concrete and steel, the Vanderbilt mansion was considered modern for its time.
-The mansion also included plumbing and forced hot air central heating and electric lighting which was powered by a hydroelectric plant built on the estate on the Crumb Elbow stream.
+The mansion also included plumbing and forced hot air central heating and electric lighting which was powered by a hydroelectric plant built on the estate on the Crum Elbow stream.
 The Vanderbilt estate had electric lighting before the surrounding area.

 Herter Brothers and A. H. Davenport and Company were subcontractors who executed McKim's interior designs.
 The Vanderbilts also hired Georges Glaenzer and Ogden Codman to decorate several rooms.
 E.F.
 Caldwell & Co. manufactured the majority of the lighting.

+Carriage house

+When the Vanderbilts decided to replace cowbarns that dotted their extensive property, the couple chose Robert H. Robertson, a prominent architect who also designed Shelburne Farms, home of Frederick Vanderbilt's sister, Eliza Osgood Vanderbilt Webb.
+Robertson's coach house, completed in the Queen Anne style, is in vast contrast to stoic mansion.